1.1 Who should read this practice note?

 In addition to the benefits, it is important that there is an awareness of the potential risks involved.
 One of the fundamental considerations that those participating in social media activity should take into account is the potential blurring of the boundaries between personal and professional use, and the importance of recognising that the same ethical obligations apply to professional conduct in an online environment.

 The purpose of this practice note is to facilitate an understanding of social media in the profession and provide guidance to individuals and practices engaged in, or considering whether to engage in, social media activity.
+It also includes two case studies which demonstrate in different ways how social media is being used within the profession.

-2. What are social media?
+2 What is social media?

 Social media are web-based and mobile technologies that turn communication into active dialogue.
 There are many different types of social media channels, which attract specific audiences for different purposes.
 These include: